Last Updated on

 How to Write a Basic Art Marketing Plan

-Once you know where you would like to go you can try different strategies.
-Assessing the outcome will allow you to know what will be the most productive plan for your business.
+Assessing the outcome of the strategies you are implementing will allow you to know what will be the most productive plans for your business.

 The vision and mission of your business are similar to you traveling in your car.
 Understanding what you would like to achieve will allow you to make the best decisions for your marketing plan.